Toad (Mario): Appearances

 Toad and his race of mushroom people made their debut appearance in Super Mario Bros. where they play a minimal role in the game.
 They appear at the end of the first seven worlds as the Mushroom Retainers, who serve the princess.
 Once Mario or Luigi defeats Bowser, Toad rewards the heroes with the message: "Thank you Mario!
 But our princess is in another castle!", and in the Japanese Super Mario Bros.
 2 they maintain this role.
 In the American Super Mario Bros.
 2, Toad got his first individual appearance and was given a bigger role as one of the four playable characters.
 In Super Mario Bros.
 3, Toad appears in the Toad houses where he provides items and extra lives for Mario to take on his journey.
 He is the sole playable character in the puzzle game Wario's Woods, where he tries to prevent Wario from taking over the woods with the help of Birdo and a fairy named Wanda.

 The 3D Mario games introduced Toad's role as a helper who would provide assistance to Mario if he needed it, thus making him a major ally.
 In Super Mario 64, Toad explains the backstory, as well as explaining what Mario has to do to proceed.
 In the remake Super Mario 64 DS, he is given character-specific remarks, such as mistaking Luigi for Mario in green clothes, or thinking that Wario would betray the rest of the group.
 In Luigi's Mansion, he appears in various parts of the mansion as a save point.
 Different colored Toads appear in Super Mario Sunshine as Peach's attendants.

 In New Super Mario Bros.
-Wii and U, there are two playable Toads (multi-player only), one blue and one yellow.
-The blue Toad has a similar appearance to the original Toad and shares the same voices as Toad in New Super Mario Bros.
-Wii.
-The yellow Toad has a higher pitched voice.
+Wii and U, there are two playable Toads (multi-player only), Yellow Toad and Blue Toad.
 In New Super Mario Bros.
 U Deluxe, both Toads are playable in single player, with Blue Toad being unlocked by pressing ZL while Yellow Toad is chosen on the character select screen.
 Red spotted Toads are non-playable hosts of Toad houses and are strewn throughout levels that Mario must bring to the finish to save.

 Toad plays a role in the 2011 3DS title Super Mario 3D Land in which he, upon his rescue at the end of World One, assists Mario throughout the rest of the adventure through the availability of Toad Houses, where he provides items and uncovering secrets in various levels.
 Toad appears as a prominent character in New Super Mario Bros.
 2 again running the Toad Houses to assist both Mario and Luigi.
 In Super Mario 3D World, a blue Toad is a playable character.